csxark/Finlo/README.md

-# WalletWise 💰
+# Finlo 💰

 A modern, intuitive expense tracking platform built with React and TypeScript.
-WalletWise helps you take control of your finances with beautiful visualizations, smart categorization, and seamless expense management.
+Finlo helps you take control of your finances with beautiful visualizations, smart categorization, and seamless expense management.

 ## ✨ Features